ArrogantGao/PDMK4MC/README.md

 ## How to use

 1. Clone the repository
+2. Run `git submodule update --init --recursive` to clone the submodules
-2. Run `cmake -B build` to create the build directory
+3. Run `cmake . -B build` to create the build directory
-3. Run `cmake --build build -j 8` to build the project with 8 threads
+4. Run `cmake --build build -j 8` to build the project with 8 threads
-4. Run `ctest --test-dir build` to run the tests
+5. Run `ctest --test-dir build` to run the tests